sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.5.0 (2024/07/23) =
+* Update: A better and enhanced copy button, that also now works in forms.
+* Update: Improved drag n' drop for chatbot files.
+* Update: Forms now use the same CSS as chatbots (you can try Timeless with them).
+* Update: New unnecessary icon with Nyao, just for fun!
+* Fix: TTS functionality on Android.
+* Fix: Some features related to the Magic Wand were broken.
+* Fix: The chatbot tabs were a bit clunky.
+* Fix: Virtual keyboard hack for a better mobile experience.
+* Fix: Various CSS-related issues and additional mobile CSS fixes.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.
+* 🎵 Discuss with others about AI Engine on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.4.9 (2024/07/19) =
 * Add: Support for [GPT-4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/).
 * Add: Support for HTML Blocks and Shortcuts (Quick Actions) via MwaiAPI in JS and PHP filters.